Praqma/GodotDevOps/docs/BlogPost.md

 Tasks are generally sorted by priority, with the most important at the top.

 For convenience's sake, we also allow "Epic" tasks to exist here.
-"Epic" tasks represent a larger chunk of work, with references to the smaller tasks that will end up implementing it.
+Epics represent a larger chunk of work, with references to the smaller tasks that will end up implementing it.
 These are purely to help organize other tasks and are _never_ worked on directly.

 Another special type of task we have are "Spike" tasks; exploratory tasks with a short time limit.